 - Lower two federal tax brackets (10 and 15%) -> Roth

 - Middle tax brackets (25, 28 and 33%) -> Roth and/or Traditional

-- Highest two tax brackets (35 and 39.6%) -> Traditional with eye toward Roth Conversion later
+- Highest two tax brackets (35 and 39.6%) -> Traditional with an eye toward Roth Conversion later

 Now to the limitations.
 As noted above, a lot of factors go into the decision of a Roth or traditional retirement account.
 The focus above is on federal income tax.
 This is in part because state income taxes range from none to extremely high taxes.
 It's important to consider your local tax situation when making this decision.

 Also, there is a wide range within the middle tax brackets, from 25% to 33%.
 On the lower end of this range, I lean toward a Roth account.
 On the higher end, I lean toward a traditional account.
 Regardless, keep in mind that it’s not all or nothing.
 You can choose to divide your contributions between a Roth and a traditional account.

 Finally, the importance of the Roth conversion option cannot be overstated.
 We'll look at that below.

 Now it's time to look at the math.
 To start, let's first cover why a traditional retirement account is preferable to a taxable account.

 Here we'll assume a $10,000 investment in a pre-tax 401k versus the after-tax equivalent of $7,500 in a taxable account.
 As you can tell from the numbers, we are assuming a marginal tax rate of 25%.
 We'll also assume that both accounts are invested the same way, and that over a period of time the investment grows 4x.

 We’ll assume that the entire balance from both accounts is withdrawn at once in retirement and that no taxes are paid on the taxable account until the money is withdrawn.
 (No, these assumptions are not entirely realistic, but they are close enough for our purposes.)
 Finally, we’ll assume a capital gains tax rate of 20%.